 How to visit Stonehenge for free (and get fairly close!)

-This tip is good all year round *except* for around Summer Solstice and Winter Solstice when the area around the stone circle that you park on is closed off.
+This tip is good all year round *except* when visiting Stonehenge at the Summer Solstice and Winter Solstice when the area around the stone circle that you park on is closed off.

 If you want to be able to get out, see the stones a little closer than from the road then these are the instructions you’ll need.
 They are best if you have your own car.